Code-Institute-Submissions/Simon-game-milestone/README.md

 The goal of this website is to give a good experience to the user and to the user to have fun with this interactive game.

 #### Scope
-The website is designed to be responsive so that users can also interact with it on mobile.
+The website is optimized for desktop but will work on Mobile, layout is responsive but highlight function doesn't add the highlight when mobile adjusted.

 ---

 #### Features

 * Navbar
     * Basic Navbar, navbar taken from the previous milestone project and adapted to this project.
-Only has 2 list items on this case, the homepage and contact from
+Only has 2 list items on this case, the homepage and contact us.

 * Homepage
     * On the homepage there will be displayed only the game and instructions.
+A brief description of the game added to the footer to educate users.

 * Instructions
     * Clear instructions added, user just needs to follow the directions.